apnadkarni/blt/doc/drawerset.rst

     arbitrary string.
 It is not used by the *drawerset* widget.
 The default is "".

-  **-deletecommand** *string*
+  **-deletecommand** *cmdString*
     Specifies a TCL command to invoked when the drawer is deleted (via the *drawerset*\ 's **delete** operation, or destroying the *drawerset*).
-The command will be invoked before the drawer is actually deleted.
-If *string* is "", no command is invoked.
+    *CmdString* is the TCL command that will be invoked before the drawer is actually deleted.
+If *cmdString* is "", no command is invoked.
 The default is "".

   **-fill** *fillName*
-    If the drawer is bigger than its embedded child widget, then *fillName* specifies if the child widget should be stretched to occupy the extra space.  *FillName* is either "none", "x", "y", "both".
+    If the widget is bigger than the drawer (the embedded child widget), then *fillName* specifies if the child widget should be stretched to occupy the extra space.  *FillName* is either "none", "x", "y", "both".
     For example, if *fillName* is "x", then the child widget is stretched horizontally.
 If *fillName* is "y", the widget is stretched vertically.
 The default is "none".

   **-height** *numPixels*
     Specifies the height of *drawerName*. *NumPixels* can be